Parallel Dual-Numbers Reverse AD

 While this formulation of reverse AD admits a rich mathematical foundation \citep{DBLP:journals/mscs/NunesV23} and has the correct complexity~\citep{chad-efficient-popl}, the required program transformation is more complex than the formulation $\mathcal F$ that we have for forward AD.
 In particular, we need to compute for each programming language construct what its CHAD transformation is, which may be non-trivial (for example, for the case of function types).

 This motivates us to pursue a reverse AD analogue of $\mathcal F$.

-\myparagraph{Applying Yoneda/CPS} We can further transform $\mathcal R_2$ to obtain a type for reverse AD that is somewhat reminiscent of our formulation $\mathcal F$ of forward AD.
-Applying the Yoneda lemma (aka, continuation passing style) on the $\lra$-arrow in the type of $\mathcal R_2$, we get $\mathcal R_3'''$ below; weakening this type somewhat by enlarging the scope of the $\forall c$ quantifier, weakening some more by moving back the $(\mathcal D[\tau](x) \lra c)$ argument, and finally uncurrying, we arrive at $\mathcal R_3$:
+\myparagraph{Applying Yoneda/CPS} An instance of the Yoneda lemma (or in this case: continuation-passing style; see also~\citep{2018-yoneda-profunctor}) is that $\sigma \lra \tau$ is equivalent to $\forall r.\, (\sigma \lra r) \to (\tau \lra r)$.
+We can apply this to the $\lra$-arrow in $\mathcal R_2$ to obtain a type for reverse AD that is somewhat reminiscent of our formulation $\mathcal F$ of forward AD.
+With just Yoneda, we get $\mathcal R_3'''$ below; we then weaken this type somewhat by enlarging the scope of the $\forall c$ quantifier, weaken some more by taking the $(\mathcal D[\tau](x) \lra c)$ argument before returning $y$, and finally we uncurry to arrive at $\mathcal R_3$:

-We give both a dependently typed (black) and a non-dependently typed (grey) signature for $\mathcal R_3$.
+We give both a dependently typed (black) and a simply typed (grey) signature for $\mathcal R_3$.

 The $\lra$-arrows in these types, as well as the $c$ bound by the $\forall$-quantifier, live in the category of commutative monoids.
 Indeed, $c$ will always have a commutative monoid structure in this paper; that is: it has a zero $\underline 0$ as well as a commutative, associative addition operation $(+) : (c, c) \ra c$ for which $\underline 0$ is the unit.
-(The $\lra$-arrows in these types are really vector space homomorphisms, but since we will only use the substructure of commutative monoids in this paper, and forget about scalar multiplication, we will always consider $\lra$-functions commutative monoid homomorphisms.)
+(The $\lra$-arrows in these types are really vector space homomorphisms, but since we will only use the substructure of commutative monoids in this paper, and forget about scalar multiplication, we will always consider $\lra$-functions (commutative) monoid homomorphisms.)

 Returning to the types in question, we see that we can convert $\mathcal R_2[t]$ to $\mathcal R_3[t]$:

 where we write $\circ$ for the composition of linear functions.
 We can also convert $\mathcal R_3[t]$ back to $\mathcal R_2[t]$, but due to how we weakened the types above, only in the non-dependent world: